BYD Auto: Software and connectivity

-In 2019, BYD launched its global design centre in Shenzhen, China.
-It is led by industry veterans from European brands, led by Global Design director Wolfgang Egger, BYD Global Exterior Design director JuanMa Lopez and Global Interior Design director Michele Jauch-Paganetti.
-The design centre initially housed 200 designers, which has increased to 600 designers by 2023.

-The carmaker unveiled the E-Seed GT concept car, the first joint effort from the team, at the Auto Shanghai in April 2019.
-The design concept reflected the lines of the traditional Chinese dragon.

 Manufacturing facilities

 China

 BYD Auto's major passenger car manufacturing plants are located in Xi'an, Shaanxi; Shenzhen, Guangdong; Changsha, Hunan, Zhengzhou, Henan; Changzhou, Jiangsu; Jinan, Shandong; and Hefei, Anhui.
 The company also operates R&D centers in Shenzhen and Shanghai.

 The Xi'an plant is BYD Auto's first and largest production base, which includes electric assembly, electric motor, and battery production.
 The first expansion of the plant was completed in September 2014, when the Xi'an BYD No. 2 Plant went operational.
 BYD added an electric bus plant in the complex in 2017, with an annual capacity of 5,000 units.
 Following the completion of the third phase development in September 2022, the current annual production capacity of the Xi'an production base is 900,000 vehicles.
 As of 2024, it is the largest single manufacturing company in the Shaanxi province.
 In 2024 alone, the plant produces more than 1 million vehicles.

 In late 2012, the Changsha plant went operational with an annual production capacity of 300,000 vehicles.
 A second phase plant went operational in 2022, making the total production capacity in Changsha reach 300,000 vehicles annually.

 BYD Auto started construction of its largest plant in Hefei, Anhui in July 2021, which started operations in June 2022.
 It was built in three phases with final annual capacity of 1.32 million vehicles.

 In March 2024, the Ministry of Industry and Information Technology approved BYD's plan to move its passenger vehicle factory in Pingshan, Shenzhen to the Shenzhen-Shantou Special Cooperation Zone in Shantou, Guangdong, 60 km east of Shenzhen.

 As of 2024, BYD's annual vehicle production capacity in China has reached 5.82 million vehicles.